If you’re traveling to Indonesia soon, the chances are high that a Nusa Penida day trip from Bali is on your itinerary! And for good reason.

 This natural arch and rock pool is absolutely stunning, and if you ask me, it’s the perfect view to enjoy a little picnic and an ice-cold Bintang!

-Visit Angel’s Billabong
+6. Visit Angel’s Billabong (West Side)

 This rock pool, which is made up of jagged volcanic rock, is constantly filled with violent splashes of seawater.
 (If you stand near the edge, you’re sure to get soaked.)
 But when the water settles, Angel’s Billabong shows off 50 shades of beautiful blue, and you will simply stand there, gawking, in awe of it all.

-As you make your way over to Angel’s Billabong, be very careful of the sharp rocks and don’t get too close to the edge!
+As you make your way over to Angel’s Billabong, be very careful of the sharp rocks, and don’t get too close to the edge!

 Many say that Crystal Bay is the most beautiful beach on Nusa Penida – and they very well could be right!